Hervar77/infinity-doc/mkdocs/api/infinity.aes256.md

 Parameters:

 - inStream: [`infinity.stream`](infinity.stream.md)
-  >the stream object to decrypt data from.
-See [infinity.stream](infinity.stream.md)
+  >The stream object to decrypt data from.
+See [infinity.stream](infinity.stream.md).

 - outStream: [`infinity.stream`](infinity.stream.md)
-  >the stream object to write to.
-See [infinity.stream](infinity.stream.md)
+  >The stream object to write to.
+See [infinity.stream](infinity.stream.md).

 - password: `string`
-  >the password used previously during encryption
+  >The password used previously during encryption.

 Example: